 The food roster for the Atlanta Braves’ second season at SunTrust Park will feature several familiar favorites joined by some eager-to-please rookies.

 First up is Punch Bowl Social, opening Saturday in The Battery, the entertainment district adjacent to the ballfield.
-The Denver-based “eatertainment” concept will serve a menu overseen by celebrity chef Hugh Acheson, the name behind two other concepts at the park, First & Third Hot Dog & Sausage Shack and Achie’s at the Omni Hotel at The Battery.
+The Denver-based “eatertainment” concept will serve a menu overseen by celebrity chef Hugh Acheson, the name behind another concept at the park, Achie’s at the Omni Hotel at The Battery.

 Breakfast items will include ricotta cheese pancakes and a grits breakfast bowl while lunch and dinner will bring a variety of sandwiches, salads, soups, sides, sharable plates and entrees as well as “Big Baller Plates” meant to be shared by three or four people.
 Notable dishes include OMFG GF Southern Fried Chicken, Hugh’s Pimiento Cheese, Lobster Bacon Fries, Lil’ Street Tacos and It’s Nacho Mama’s roasted cauliflower nachos.
 The brunch menu borrows heavily from the breakfast, lunch and dinner menus with some extra dishes including avocado toast and wild mushroom hash brown skillet.